 Commencement of operations under the name of Bank of Galveston, National Association, occurred on June 23, 1966 upon the issuance of a national banking charter by the Comptroller of the Currency.
 The bank name was changed to HomeTown Bank, National Association, on April 19, 1999, to accommodate expansion away from Galveston Island.
 The Bank's deposit accounts are insured under the Federal Deposit Insurance Act up to applicable limits.
 The Bank is a member of the Federal Reserve System and the Federal Home Loan Bank.

-The Bank has a long history of consistent leadership.
-Michael J. Gaido, Sr. of the well-known Gaido restaurant and hotel family in Galveston served as Chairman of the Board from 1966 to 1993.
+The bank has a long history of consistent leadership.
+Michael J. Gaido, Sr. of the well-known Gaido’s restaurant and hotel family in Galveston served as a member of the Board from 1966 to 1993, and as Board Chairman.
 Jack Miller assumed the Chairman's duties in 1993 after the passing of Mr. Gaido.
 Mr. Miller owned and operated Schreiber and Miller Furniture in Galveston and La Marque for many years.
 Michael J. Gaido, Jr., son of Michael J. Gaido, Sr. currently serves as Chairman of the Board.
-Douglas Lee served as President of HomeTown Bank from 1967 through 1988.
-Jimmy Rasmussen has served as President since January 1989.
+Douglas Lee served as President of HomeTown Bank through 1988, just before Jimmy Rasmussen, who has been the bank’s President and CEO since 1989.

 The Bank offers a broad range of banking services, including personal and business checking accounts and various types of interest-bearing deposit accounts, including interest-bearing checking, money market, savings, IRA, and time certificates of deposits.
 The following types of loans are offered: consumer installment (including automobile), commercial (including real estate construction), residential real estate, second mortgages, home improvement, home equity, and letters of credit.

 Other services the Bank offers include safe deposit boxes, night depository facilities, credit card services, debit cards, notary services, travelers checks, money orders, wire transfer services, cashier checks, drive up facilities, 24 hour ATM banking services, telephone banking, direct deposit, commercial remote deposit capture, commercial positive pay services and internet banking with bill pay.
-The Bank also offers the convenience of mobile banking.
-This includes apps for iPhone and Android cell phones.
-Mobile web is available for other cell phone users.
-As part of the Bank’s electronic banking, the convenience of mobile deposit is available.
-Text banking provides fast, secure responses to financial information requests.
 The Bank is a member of regional ATM networks and offers worldwide access services.
+HomeTown Bank also offers the convenience of mobile banking featuring most of our internet banking and bill pay functions on the go.
+Text banking is also a feature of our mobile services.

 The directors, officers, and employees of HomeTown Bank, National Association appreciate the tremendous support of their customers and look forward to creating many new relationships in their Galveston, Friendswood, League City, Alvin and Pearland markets.